All Episodes

 I think that's why they would do it.

-Well, they couldn't not now wait.
+Well, they couldn't not.

 See, this is the one thing that Bush is not going to listen to this.

-What since when does Congress get to determine troop movements?
+Since when does Congress get to determine troop movements?

-I thought this was the complaint about Vietnam, that the generals were not being allowed to run a war, that a bunch of politicians like McNamara and so forth were ordering bombing, they were micromanaging bombing runs and targets.
+I thought this was the complaint about Vietnam, that the generals were not being allowed to run the war, that a bunch of politicians like McNamara and so forth were ordering bombing.

 I don't know that they can do this.

-They can pass the resolution, I don't know what force it has.
+I don't know what force it has.

-But let's just say hypothetically, let's say that Bush did.
+But let's just say, hypothetically, let's say that Bush did.

 That's not what this is about.

-And it's it but it it is about them wanting us to lose.
+But it is about them wanting us to lose.

-But specifically, why would the Democrats, knowing like everybody else knows, a date certain just allows the terrorists and the insurgents to fall back, to regroup, and maybe even go dormant for a while, making us think we can get out even sooner.
+But specifically, why would the Democrats, knowing like everybody else knows, a date certain just allows the terrorists and the insurgents to fall back, to regroup, and maybe even go dormant for a while, making us think we can get out even sooner?

 See, the Democrats believe we have caused the problem.